khushi-411/minimal-mistakes/_pages/ds.md

 There are mainly four types of `Data Analysis` methods:

 * Descriptive Analysis --- What happened?
-* Exploratory Analysis --- How
+* Exploratory Analysis --- How dataset is distributed?
 * Predictive Analysis --- What is likely to happen i future?
-* Inferential Analysis
+* Inferential Analysis --- How variables are related with each other?

 ![types-of-data-analysis](https://user-images.githubusercontent.com/62256509/120888592-b731b380-c616-11eb-8a57-d337d946828b.jpg)

 Will be discussing about these terms in the upcoming blogs!

-Stay Tunned!
+[Statistical Data Analysis]